-This special curriculum for RNs planned especially to meet the needs of students with an associate degree in nursing.
-Other RNs will be advised on an individual basis.
-Transcripts are evaluated for maximum transfer credits.
+This special curriculum for RNs is planned to meet the needs of students with an associate degree in nursing.
+RNs are advised on an individual basis and transcripts are evaluated for maximum transfer credits.
 ADN graduates either transfer in or are exempted from up to 65 credits of course work.
 Some humanities courses may be met by CLEP exams (see credit by examination).
-Registered nurses applying with an associate's degree can complete this program in two years of full-time study.
+RNs applying with an AD can complete this program in two years of full-time study.
 Course schedules are flexible when possible for day or evening, full- or part-time study.
 A minimum of 135 credits is required for BSN completion.
-In the process, three valuable credits can be earned toward the nursing master's degree.
+In the process, three credits can be earned toward the nursing master's degree.
 A 50 percent tuition savings is available for RN students.
 The office of admissions and financial aid must have all requested financial data to process the special tuition rate.

-Combined BSN/MS Program for RNs AD-RN BSN/MS in nursing\
+Combined BSN/MS Program for RNs- AD-RN BSN/MS in nursing\

 This program is designed to allow associate degree registered nurses to complete the BSN and MS in a combined program of study.
-Students choose an area of clinical focus for the 9 credit clinical capstone course.
+The program is shorter in length than the two programs of study if pursued separately.
+That is, the credit hours for three courses will be double counted for both the undergraduate and graduate components of the program.
+Students choose an area of clinical focus for the 9-credit clinical capstone course.

-Combined BSN/MS in community health nursing program for RNs\ AD-RN BSN/MS
+Combined BSN/MS in community health nursing program for RNs\-AD-RN BSN/MS

-This program is designed to allow associate degree registered nurses to complete the BSN and MS in a combined program of study.
+This program is designed to allow associate's degree registered nurses to complete the BSN and MS in a combined program of study.

-The undergraduate component clinical rotations are offered (based on enrollment) on either a day or evening format.
-The graduate component may be completed in the evening program (all classes in the evening) or in the Friday program (all classes on Fridays).
+The undergraduate clinical rotations are offered (based on enrollment) on either a day or evening format.
+The graduate component may be completed in the evening program (classes in the evening based on enrollment) or in the Friday program (all classes on Fridays based on enrollment).
 A 50 percent tuition savings is available for students for the undergraduate portion.
-Graduate tuition is charged for the graduate portion.

-\ Refer to the graduate catalog for information on the graduate portion of the program.
+\ Refer to the graduate catalog for information on the graduate portion of the program